Saidy Janko: Porto

 Janko moved to Portuguese club FC Porto on a five-year contract on 17 June 2018.
 He returned to the EFL Championship on 31 August that year, joining Nottingham Forest on loan for the 2018–19 season.

 On 1 July 2019, Janko entered football in his native country for the first time in his career, being loaned to Young Boys for the Swiss Super League season.
 He scored his first goal on 14 September in the second round of the Swiss Cup, in an 11–2 win at fifth-tier FC Freienbach.
 In total Saidy played 46 official matches, starting 38 of them, as they won the double (Super League and Cup).

-Real Valladolid
+Valladolid

 On 1 October 2020, Real Valladolid signed Janko on a four-year contract to end in 2024, for an undisclosed fee.
 He made his debut in La Liga 24 days later in a 2–0 home loss to Deportivo Alavés.

 On 27 June 2022, VfL Bochum announced the signing of Janko on a season-long loan, with an option to buy at the end of the spell.

+Young Boys

+On 30 June 2023, Real Valladolid announced that Janko had joined Swiss side Young Boys, where he had previously played on loan while a Porto player, on a permanent basis.

+He missed out on the chance to face his former club, Celtic, in the Champions League in January 2025, due to injury.